Do You Need To Switch To Organic Sanitary Pads + Tampons?

 Organic sanitary pads?
 As in the little packages we buy discreetly every month and hide about our person?
 Were they even a thing?

-I decided to do a little research and what I found was startling.
+I decided to do a little research for my teenage daughter and what I found was startling.
 I soon learned about the growing range of organic sanitary products there are available.

 I was also educated about what goes into making our pads and tampons and it made me feel a little uneasy.

 Our lady parts are the most sensitive and absorbent parts of our bodies.

 Most items that come into continual contact with our skin will wind up in the bloodstream and be distributed throughout your body.

 The average woman will use approximately 11,000 tampons during her lifetime.

 What we don’t realise is that in doing so, we could be putting pesticides, chlorine and all sorts of potentially toxic chemicals inside our body.
 Scary stuff.

 What’s even scarier is that there are no long-term studies carried out on the impact these ingredients have on women’s bodies.